 For now, however, the belief that self-pleasuring is unbound by the rule of moderation remains firmly entrenched.
 This assumption may arise in part because, as people slip into addiction (thanks to the supernormal stimulation of highspeed porn), they mistake inflamed cravings for a monster libido.
 A 30-year old said,

 I really empathize with the younger guys who started on highspeed from the onset of puberty.
 It's kind of like shooting heroin before you've even had your first beer.

 No amount of climax or edging will satisfy an addicted brain, so those who get hooked feel like they never have enough.
 Also, when guys who are severely addicted quit, they often experience a temporary, but alarming, drop in libido and penile sensitivity—not to mention other agonizing withdrawal symptoms—which can drive them right back to highspeed porn in a panic, and deeper into their addiction.

-Now that you've reconsidered the popular masturbation myths, make your own experiment.
+Now that you've reconsidered the popular masturbation myths, make your own experiment, as this young man did: What nofap has done to me.
 Challenge yourself for a couple of months and see what you notice.
 Everyone's brain and habits are different.
 Ultimately, it's the results in your own laboratory that matter to you.

 From the study: "Cuddling frequency and enjoyment [correlates] positively with partnered sexual activities, but negatively with solitary sexuality."
 In other words, the more someone masturbates, the less he enjoys affectionate contact.
 Not surprisingly, many ex-porn users report that cuddling becomes increasingly pleasurable with time.